F00LIAN/regionintelligence/README.md

 - **Aug 2023**: The inception of Region Intelligence.
 - **September 2023**: After a month of brainstorming and ideation, we developed our first proof of concept.
-- **October 2023**: Using the feedback from our initial proof of concept, we developed our beta version, integrating enhanced data analytics capabilities and a user-friendly interface.
+- **November 2023**: Using the feedback from our initial proof of concept, we developed our beta version, integrating enhanced data analytics capabilities and a user-friendly interface.
-- **November 2023**: A closed beta test was initiated, inviting key industry professionals for rigorous testing and feedback.
+- **December 2023**: A closed beta test was initiated, inviting key industry professionals for rigorous testing and feedback.
-- **December 2023**: With insights from our beta testers and continuous improvements, we launched our platform to widespread acclaim.
+- **January 2023**: With insights from our beta testers and continuous improvements, we will launch V1 of our platform.

 ## Features

-- **Data Aggregation**: Seamless integration with multiple municipal data sources, offering a comprehensive view of real-estate developments.
+- **Data Aggregation**: Seamless integration with multiple municipal data sources, offering a comprehensive view of real-estate developments and re-zoning projects.
 - **User-Friendly Interface**: Navigating complex municipal data has never been easier.
 - **Robust Analytics**: Dive deep into data trends with our robust analytical tools, tailored for industry professionals.

+## Main Projects in the Works

+1. **Map**: This folder contains the code and pipeline to gather and process current planning projects from orange county cities.
+The data is then used to create a map of the projects and their details.
+The tables are stored in the 'data' directory.

+2. **Dev LLM**: This folder contains the code and pipeline to gather and parse building code information and fine-tube a LLM to be a subject matter expert in these codes.
+This is experimental and not used in the current version of the product.

+3. **Agenda Extract**: This is the folder aimed to navigate and extract to the agenda items from the city websites.
+This is experimental and not used in the current version of the product.

 ## Getting Started